gituser884422/SudokuOCR/README.md

 # SolveSudoku
 SolveSudoku extract and solve sudoku from image.
 It uses a collection of image processing techniques and Convolution Neural Network for training and recognition of characters.
-CNN is trained on MNIST dataset to detect digits.
+CNN is trained on MNIST dataset to detect digits.MNIST is a large database of handwritten digits that is commonly used for training various image processing systems.

 ## Blog
 Checkout the **articles on SolveSudoku** on Medium.com